kyleschmolze/kyrel/README.md

   ////                          ////
   //////////////////////////////////

-} // END MAIN
+}
 ```

-* First, you need to manually configure your "starting row" (see kyrel.js#L22) to match the initial state of the problem you're solving.
+* First, you need to manually configure your "starting row" (see `play.js#L22`) to match the initial state of the problem you're solving.
-    - `var initial_state = ['.', 'b', '.', 'g', '.'] // kyrel.js#L22`
+    - `var initial_state = ['.', 'b', '.', 'g', '.'] // play.js#L22`
         + 'b' means blue
         + 'g' mean green
-        + '.' means empty
+        + '.' (dot) means empty
-* Next, write your instructions inside the `main` function in [kyrel.js](/kyrel.js#L24).
+* Next, write your instructions inside the `main` function in [play.js](/play.js#L24).
-    * TIP: If you declare your variables at the very TOP of the kyrel.js file, your values will be in the "global scope".
-This will make it easier for you to see them in your console / play with them.
+    * TIP: If you declare your variables at the very TOP of the play.js file, your values will be in the "global scope".
+This can make it easier for you to see them in your console / play with them.
 * To run the program, open `index.html` in your browser and press "Play".
-This will execute the code you put in `main.js`.
+This will execute the code you put in your `main` function in `play.js#L24`.
     * TIP: Make sure to refresh the page whenever you make changes to your javascript!
     * PRO-TIP: Always have your Chrome Developer Console open ([here's how](http://jsforcats.com/#basics)), and make sure to check for error messages!

 * When you've completed a problem, save your work!
-Copy-paste your entire `main` function, as well as any variables you've declared above it, into a separate file called `solutions.txt`.
-Please record all solutions in a single document.
-It should look like [sample_solutions.txt](./sample_solutions.txt) (but with more solutions, of course).
+Make a copy of `play.js` and rename it e.g. `solution-all-blue.js`.
+Then, go back to `play.js` and clear out your `main` function so you can start fresh again.

 #### Inspiration
 Adapted from [Kyrel](https://github.com/kyletns/kyrel).